ShuaiZhou302/ShuaiZhou302.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hello there!
-I'm a sophomore student at SHIEN-MING WU School of Intelligent Engineering, South China University of Technology.
+I'm a junior student at SHIEN-MING WU School of Intelligent Engineering, South China University of Technology.
 Majoring in Robotics Engineering.
 I am very fortunate to be advised by Prof. [Zhongqiang Ren](https://rap-lab.github.io/team/zren/) of [RAP-Lab](https://rap-lab.github.io/) from UM-SJTU Joint Institute, Shanghai Jiao Tong University. <br>
-At present, I am an on-site Research intern in RAP-lab, UM-SJTU JI, SJTU.Working on MAPF questions.<br>
+At present, I am an remote Research intern in RAP-lab, UM-SJTU JI, SJTU.
+Working on MAPF and its varients.  <br>
-I recently created a wechat group for 26Fall phd applicants to discuss and exchange information.
-If you are interested, please click the wechat button to add me.

 {style="text-align: justify;"}